 In 1984 Babs and husband moved from London to Broadstone and whilst attending a wedding in 1984 they were burgled.
 In 1986 they were burgled again, and it appeared that from the time that the burglary took place Babs, and her husband were being watched.
 A knife was found on the floor of the lounge and a pair of her husband’s shoes were taken.
 Her husband’s health was severely affected by this, and Babs felt that she needed to retaliate against the offender.

 The Community Beat Officer at the time deflected this feeling into organising a watch group in 1986 and the initial set-up meeting resulted in three groups being formed.
-Over the years Broadstone Neighbourhood Watch grew and now covers over half of the dwellings in Broadstone, with some 2,800 members.
+Over the years Broadstone Neighbourhood Watch grew and now covers over half of the dwellings in Broadstone, with some 2,800 members todays now number in excess of 3100.

 Babs Benstead was a member of Broadstone Neighbourhood Watch for 18 years and took over as the secretary in 1994 dealing with the paperwork, news bulletins etc.